zty0510/Final_Project/docs/README.part1.md

 Follow this section is you choose to crawl FlightAware for your data.

-Now, open FlightAware (linked above) in your browser (a current version of Chrome, Firefox, Safari and Edges is highly recommended) and open the developer tool of your browser(If you use Chrome, press `Control+Shift+I`).
+Now, open FlightAware (linked above) in your browser (a current version of Chrome, Firefox, Safari and Edges is highly recommended) and open the developer tool of your browser (If you use Chrome, Chrome based browsers (e.g., Edge) or FireFox, press `Control+Shift+I` on PC or `⌘ + ⌥ + I` on macOS).
 Wait until the site is fully loaded and starts to display the location of airplanes, and then go to the `network` tab of your developer tools.
 Explore the requests your browser sent out and response from the server.
 Determine which part of the requests is related to the dynamic updating of the page to show the up-to-date list of airplanes in a certain area.
 Then do the following things:

 - Write down the URL of the requests and take a guess of what each part of the parameters means;
 - Determine what method is used for each request;